akhmadmamirov/SpeedyBERT/README.md

 4. Fine-tune the DistilBERT model on your preprocessed dataset.

 5. Save the fine-tuned model in the saved_models directory.
-(Make sure you have permissions to write in the current pat of your OS)
+(Make sure you have permissions to write in the current path of your OS)

 ## Usage
 You can use the fine-tuned DistilBERT model to classify news articles.
 Run the following script and enter the news article text when prompted: